 Sadly, I had also allowed my faith journey to become a crutch for this mindset.
 I had completely misconstrued and mis-contextualized passages like, “take up your cross” and “deny yourself.”

-I was realizing I needed to step away from what the man at the pulpit was telling me and dive into a personal encounter with the text myself.
-I needed to seek and understand what God was really saying about abundance and prosperity on my own.
+I was realizing I needed to step away from what the man at the pulpit was telling me, and dive into a personal encounter with the text myself.
+I needed to seek and understand on my own what God was really saying about abundance and prosperity.

-I had to face the reality that much of my thinking, when it came to success, was flawed, full of B.S., and needed an overhaul.
+I had to face the reality that much of my thinking, when it came to success, was flawed, full of B.S., and in need of an overhaul.

 My bad theology was being challenged.

-This experience has taught me a couple things over the years.
+This experience has taught me a few things over the years, one of them being...